8 Tips for the best way to learn Anatomy in 2022Jan 31, 2022

 Build up a consistent checklist that you go through every time when you think about that organ.
 Remember to keep your checklist consistent and the categories will soon become automatic for you and you know what you need to remember

-When it comes the arms and legs, in each part of the upper and lower limbs there are some common structures within each compartment.
+When it comes to the arms and legs, in each part of the upper and lower limbs there are some common structures within each compartment.

 - Blood vessels